topepo/caret/release_process/README.md

  0. Run `R CMD check --as-cran`
  0. Run `html/makeHTML.R` to make new HTML files for github
  0. Send to CRAN with associated email with subject `CRAN submission caret XXXXXX`.
 Sacrifice a virgin chicken to ensure that there are no issues.
+ 1. Once accepted, use `git tag -a` to mark the release.